Trail Maintenance & Construction

 Volunteer for TM&C

-Volunteers work on special projects requested by the USFS.
-Some of these projects have been working to build, repair or remove fences; establishing or improving access paths to cultural sites; removal of trailhead trash or elimination of illegal fire rings; and the cleanup of public picnic areas.
+Some of the requested special project work has included building, repairing or removing fences; establishing or improving access paths to cultural sites; removing of trailhead trash, and the cleanup of public picnic areas.